NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: Code which is executed on the client's side.
 Interactive webpages.
 Server side with Node.js

 Personal experience: When I first wrote this, reading Chapter 5 of *Eloquent JavaScript*,  [Higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) had just clicked for me.
 In hindsight, I had already used ```lapply``` in R, and functions which modify other functions are pretty natural in Haskell, but I had the Eureka moment.
 Later, I used JavaScript to implement approval voting for the Center for Eletion Science, and for some contributions to foretold.io, a forecasting platform.
-I later built a small app to help me write poetry in Spanish using node and electron.
+I later built a small app to help me write poetry in Spanish using node and electron, as well as a glorified diary program.

+## Various others:
-## OCaml & ReasonML & React.

-Foretold uses ReasonML / React and I invested some time into understanding it.
+- OCaml & ReasonML & React: Foretold uses ReasonML / React and I invested some time into understanding it.

-## Ruby (on Rails)

-[Sparkwave](https://www.sparkwave.tech/) mentioned that they used them, so I checked it out.
-Not my strong suit.
+- Ruby: [Sparkwave](https://www.sparkwave.tech/) mentioned that they used them, so I checked it out.
+I really like that the amount of boilerplate needed to open a file is minimal compared to doing the same thing in node.

-## Others.
+- Lisp: I read the [Paul Graham summary](http://www.paulgraham.com/rootsoflisp.html), got the aha! moment about Lisp being an interesting model of computation, fucked around with it for a bit, and then never used it for a practical project.

-Unix shell, Matlab.
+Unix shell, Matlab (a less worthy R).
 Honorable mention to JSFuck for its practical uses.
 Honorable mention to Intercal for the following paragraph, which has stayed with me:

 > Until the new INTERCAL compiler with better RYM[6] access comes out, the old compiler has no way of knowing which language you are familiar with and thus it doesn't know what language to produce its output in[7].
 INTERCAL elegantly solves this problem by producing its output in Roman numerals, under the assumption that when Rome was at the height of its strength, half the world was under its dominion, so the comprehension of Roman numerals is part of our racial memory.
 > [Source](http://www.catb.org/~esr/intercal/paper.html)